daylay92/car-check-app/README.md

 ## API

 The API is currently in version 1 (v1) and can be found at [Base URL](http://localhost:3000).
-Please note that the app must be running before you can interact with the APIs
+Please note that the app must be running on your local machine before you can interact with the APIs.

 ## API Documentation